satellite-image-deep-learning/techniques/README.md

 * [MCAN-OilSpillDetection](https://github.com/liyongqingupc/MCAN-OilSpillDetection) -> Oil Spill Detection with A Multiscale Conditional Adversarial Network under Small Data Training, with [paper](https://www.mdpi.com/2072-4292/13/12/2378).
 A multiscale conditional adversarial network (MCAN) trained with four oil spill observation images accurately detects oil spills in new images.

 ## Cloud detection & removal
+Generally treated as a semantic segmentation problem.
 * From [this article on sentinelhub](https://medium.com/sentinel-hub/improving-cloud-detection-with-machine-learning-c09dc5d7cf13) there are three popular classical algorithms that detects thresholds in multiple bands in order to identify clouds.
 In the same article they propose using semantic segmentation combined with a CNN for a cloud classifier (excellent review paper [here](https://arxiv.org/pdf/1704.06857.pdf)), but state that this requires too much compute resources.
 * [This article](https://www.mdpi.com/2072-4292/8/8/666) compares a number of ML algorithms, random forests, stochastic gradient descent, support vector machines, Bayesian method.
-* [Segmentation of Clouds in Satellite Images Using Deep Learning](https://medium.com/swlh/segmentation-of-clouds-in-satellite-images-using-deep-learning-a9f56e0aa83d) -> a U-Net is employed to interpret and extract the information embedded in the satellite images in a multi-channel fashion, and finally output a pixel-wise mask indicating the existence of cloud.
+* [Segmentation of Clouds in Satellite Images Using Deep Learning](https://medium.com/swlh/segmentation-of-clouds-in-satellite-images-using-deep-learning-a9f56e0aa83d) -> semantic segmentation using a Unet on the Kaggle [38-cloud](https://www.kaggle.com/sorour/38cloud-cloud-segmentation-in-satellite-images) Landsat dataset
-* [Cloud Detection in Satellite Imagery](https://www.azavea.com/blog/2021/02/08/cloud-detection-in-satellite-imagery/) compares FPN and CheapLab architectures on Sentinel-2 L1C and L2A imagery
+* [Cloud Detection in Satellite Imagery](https://www.azavea.com/blog/2021/02/08/cloud-detection-in-satellite-imagery/) compares FPN+ResNet18 and CheapLab architectures on Sentinel-2 L1C and L2A imagery
 * [Cloud-Removal-with-GAN-Satellite-Image-Processing](https://github.com/Akash-Ramjyothi/Cloud-Removal-with-GAN-Satellite-Image-Processing)
 * [Benchmarking Deep Learning models for Cloud Detection in Landsat-8 and Sentinel-2 images](https://github.com/IPL-UV/DL-L8S2-UV)
 * [Landsat-8 to Proba-V Transfer Learning and Domain Adaptation for Cloud detection](https://github.com/IPL-UV/pvl8dagans)